lambdaclass/starknet-replay/profiler-sdk/STARKNET.md

 - `replay`: We don't care for samples from this module.
 - `sequencer`: It may represent different things, depending on when it was called:
   - The first sequencer box represents initial transaction validation and setup.
-  - The inner sequencer boxes represnet syscall, which include fetching storage, or calling an inner contract.
+  - The inner sequencer boxes represent syscalls which include fetching storage or calling an inner contract.
 - `0x`: Represents sierra code that was compiled to Native code.
 - `native`: It may represent different things, depending on when it was called.
   - If it was called right after sierra code, it represents runtime or syscall handler execution.
   - If it was called right after blockifier/replay, it represents contract compilation or executor loading.

 Given a sample, we can determine the crate it belong to by looking at the symbol name.
-For example, given the symbol name: `foo::bar::baz`, we know that we are execution function `baz` in crate `foo`.
+For example, given the symbol name: `foo::bar::baz`, we know that we are executing function `baz` in crate `foo`.

 For the case of sierra contracts, we can't rely on symbol names, but instead rely on the library the current address corresponds to.
 In the case of our replay, these libraries contain the prefix "0x".

-With these knowledge, we can analyze each sample and determine where it belong to, building a report like the ones exampled above.
+With these knowledge, we can analyze each sample and determine where it belongs to, building a report like the ones exampled above.